-What dental wax is used to determine unequal pressure points in a denture that may cause discomfort to a patient?
+- 18. What dental wax is used to determine unequal pressure points in a denture that may cause discomfort to a patient?

-a.
+- a.
 Sticky wax.

-b.
+- b.
 Utility wax.

-C. Disclosing wax.
+- c.
+Disclosing wax.

-d.
+- d.
 Low-fusing impression wax.

-nich dental wax permits detailed carving without flaking or chipping and can be nipulated in the mouth without injury to oral tissues?
+- 19. Which dental wax permits detailed carving without flaking or chipping and can be manipulated in the mouth without injury to oral tissues?

-a.
+- a.
 Boxing wax.

-b.
-Inlay casting wax.
+- b.
+Inlay (casting) wax.

-C. Utility wax.
+- c.
+Utility wax.

-d.
+- d.
 Low-fusing impression wax.

-e.
+- e.
 Baseplate wax.

-nich dental wax must be capable of holding porcelain or acrylic teeth in position that normal room temperature and at mouth temperature?
+- 20. Which dental wax must be capable of holding porcelain or acrylic teeth in position both at normal room temperature and at mouth temperature?

-a.
+- a.
 Baseplate wax.

-b.
+- b.
 Sticky wax.

-C. Inlay casting wax.
+- c.
+Inlay casting wax.

-d.
+- d.
 Boxing wax.

-e.
+- e.
 Low-fusing impression wax.

-ma a. b. c. d.
-Wh ma a. b. c. d. e.
-Wh bot a. c. d.

-21. nich dental wax is often used in relining or rebasing complete and partial ntures, but must be handled with care because it is easily distorted?
+- 21. Which dental wax is often used in relining or rebasing complete and partial dentures, but must be handled with care because it is easily distorted?

-a.
+- a.
 Baseplate wax.

-b.
+- b.
 Disclosing wax.

-C. Inlay casting wax.
+- c.
+Inlay casting wax.

-d.
+- d.
 Sticky wax.

-e.
+- e.
 Low-fusing impression wax.

-22. Wh nich dental wax is usually supplied either in stick form (red in color) or in rope m?
+- 22. Which dental wax is usually supplied either in stick form (red in color) or in rope form?

-a.
+- a.
 Inlay casting wax.

-b.
+- b.
 Utility wax.

-C. Boxing wax.
+- c.
+Boxing wax.

-d.
+- d.
 Sticky wax.

-e.
+- e.
 Baseplate wax.

-23. nen making a cast (model), which wax is used to limit the flow of plaster of Paris artificial stone gypsum material?
+- 23. When making a cast (model), which wax is used to limit the flow of plaster of Paris or artificial stone gypsum material?

-a.
+- a.
 Disclosing wax.

-b.
+- b.
 Utility wax.

-C. Boxing wax.
+- c.
+Boxing wax.

-d.
+- d.
 Inlay casting wax.

-e.
+- e.
 Sticky wax.

-Со mplete information related to impression materials. a.
-An impression is a reproduction of a given area of the oral cavity. b.
-Impression material must be inserted into the mouth while it is too to retain its C. carry the impression material to the mouth and pro ovide abase to hold it against the tissues until it hardens. d.
-Stock trays may be for each individual patient.
-De scribe some requirements for impression material. a.
-Impression material should or be at a temperature that will not injure the oral tissue. b.
-Impression material should set within to minutes, at body temperature.
-C. It must retain an accuraten it solidifies and is withdrawn from the mouth. d.
-After solidifying, it must noth a sharp knife at room temperature. nich type of impression material softens when warmed and hardens when bled, with no change in chemical makeup? a.
-Rigid. b.
-Elastic.
-C. Thermoplastic. a. b. c. pro d. b. c. d.
-Whood a. b.
+- 24. Complete information related to impression materials. - a.
+An impression is a reproduction of a given area of the oral cavity. - b.
+Impression material must be inserted into the mouth while it is too to retain its .

+c. carry the impression material to the mouth and

+provide a base to hold it against the tissues until it hardens.

+- d.
+Stock trays may be for each individual patient. - 25.
+Describe some requirements for impression material. - a.
+Impression material should or be at a temperature that will not injure the oral tissue. - b.
+Impression material should set within to minutes, at body temperature. - c.
+It must retain an accurate when it solidifies and is withdrawn from the mouth. - d.
+After solidifying, it must not when trimmed withh a sharp knife at room temperature. - 26.
+Which type of impression material softens when warmed and hardens when cooled, with no change in chemical makeup? - a.
+Rigid. - b.
+Elastic. - c.
+Thermoplastic.